 Details about all the routes available for teacher training and an explanation of how to apply can be found at www.ucas.com/how-it-all-works/teacher-training.

-Applications for teacher training opened in October 2017 for entry in September 2018, you may select three choices for a route into teaching.
+Applications for teacher training opened on the 8th October 2019 for September 2020 entry, you may select three choices for a route into teaching.
 These applications are forwarded to Newman University and/or the School(s) selected.
 Candidates must meet Newman’s standard entry requirements and the school and the University then decide whether you will be invited for interview.
 Early application for courses is highly recommended.

 Schools work with Newman in the process of interviewing and selecting candidates but all School Direct candidates must also meet Newman’s standard entry requirements: